johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 centers in a very clean and easy-to-use format since 2013.
 I came across these while I was doing a project on disk failure analysis at my University in collaboration with NetApp.

-Using this data from Backblaze, I computed failure rate of various disk models as a function of their age.
-But first, let me start with a brief discussion on "failure rates" and the key idea behind the technique.
+Recently, I decided to write an article describing one of the techniques I developed during my time at university, and apply it on Backblaze' data.
+Using this method, we can obtain failure rate of hard disks as a function of its age.

 [skip to results](#results)